JonJWong/In-the-Browser/README.md

 ```
 (the `- 1` takes 1 millisecond away from the delay added to the loop to take into account the natural delay in asynchronous functions.)

-With keymaster.js, I was able to bind inputs without relying on eventListeners, which would crowd the event loop. *(any additional functions added to the queue will introduce lag in the steps while it is still generating, resulting in the rest of the arrows being off-sync.)*
+With keymaster.js, I was able to bind inputs without relying on `"keyUp"` and `"keyDown"` `eventListeners`, which would crowd the event loop. *(any additional functions added to the queue will introduce lag in the steps while it is still generating, resulting in the rest of the arrows being off-sync.)*
 ```javaScript
 bindKeys() {
   key('left', () => this.game.checkKeyPress('left'));